 Passionate about supporting journalists?
 Our Events & Training team needs you.

-We’re hiring a team lead in Maastricht.
+We’re hiring a Project Manager in Maastricht.

 For over 25 years, the European Journalism Centre has been inspiring and training journalists through events and workshops of all sizes.